-Morvargh Sailing Project acknowledges the duty of care it has to safeguard and promote the welfare of children and vulnerable adults and is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice.
+Morvargh Sailing Project acknowledges the duty of care it has to safeguard and promote the welfare of children and vulnerable adults.
+It is committed to ensuring safeguarding practice reflects statutory responsibilities and government guidance complies with best practices.

 - Are protected from abuse whilst participating in sail training or outside of the activity.

-We acknowledge that some children, including disabled children and young people or those from ethnic minority communities, can be particularly vulnerable to abuse and we accept the responsibility to take reasonable and appropriate steps to ensure their welfare.
+We acknowledge that some children, including disabled children and young people or those from ethnic minority communities, can be particularly vulnerable to abuse.
+We accept the responsibility to take reasonable and appropriate steps to ensure their welfare.

 - Ensure everyone understands their roles and responsibilities in respect of safeguarding and is provided with appropriate learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns relating to children and young people

-- Ensure appropriate action is taken in the event of incidents/concerns of abuse and support provided to the individual/s who raise or disclose the concern
+- Ensure appropriate action is taken in the event of incidents/concerns of abuse and support is provided to the individual/s who raises or discloses the fears.

 - Ensure that confidential, detailed and accurate records of all safeguarding concerns are maintained and securely stored